FlinNSteel/WRO2026-FE-TEAMNAME/README.md

 ### Ana Lozano
 My main job relies on the documentation and research for making the robot come to life, anything from checking rules thousands of times to testing the robot's parameters to make the coding expirience smoother for everyone else on the team.
 *Born*: 2010, Panamenian
+### Dwight Sutherland
+Dwight is our mentor, he guides us along the way laying the basics for everything we do and making sure we can make the most out of what we have.
+*Born*: 2001, Panamenian
 ***
 Things we have to put:
 - Photos and media of the robot and the team, include videos of robot driving